sowbug/happynine/README.md

 **This project is early and under heavy development!
 Do not use it for real transactions!
 Do not let real bitcoin anywhere near it!
 Even if/when this warning is removed, the applicable license still applies.
 Read it!**

+Heartbleed!
+===

+Although Happynine uses OpenSSL for its ECDSA functionality, it's not vulnerable to the [Heartbleed flaw in OpenSSL](http://heartbleed.com/), which involved a buggy implementation of a part of the TLS protocol.
+TLS has nothing to do with Bitcoin, so Happynine is and always has been safe from Heartbleed.
+Nonetheless, to allay fears, version 0.0.29.0 of [Happynine in the Chrome Web Store](https://chrome.google.com/webstore/detail/happynine/pgelmjigdabeindnekfmkafinejdknki) has been updated to version 1.0.1g of OpenSSL, which has the Heartbleed patch.

 Overall Status
 ===